 The latest version of Languages in Action is designed to be a full ecosystem of material for your students' language learning needs.
 Each language has four levels of content: Elementary, Beginner, Intermediate and Advanced.
 Version 2.0 of LIA is a huge leap forward in the breadth and depth of available content, with each unit now being made up of eight different Smart Lessons rather than the single Smart Lesson available in LIA version 1.
 Below is an overview of the different sections within each unit, using French Beginner as an example.

 Languages in Action is available for Chinese, French, German, Indonesian, Italian, Japanese and Spanish.
-Version 2.0 is currently available at Beginner level for Chinese, French, German, Japanese and Spanish, and the other languages and levels will follow soon.
+Version 2.0 is currently available at Beginner level for Chinese, French, German, Japanese, Spanish, Indonesian, and Italian.
+Version 2.0 is also available at Intermediate Level for Chinese, French, and German, with the other languages soon to follow.

 For ideas of how to use Languages in Action in your classroom, see Ideas for using Languages in Action version 2.0 in your class.